 The city of Hutto is in the process of creating a way over or under Hwy.
 79 as a means to connect the northern and southern sections of the city.
 Preliminary plans show the connector road located between CR 132 and CR 134 near Hwy.
 79. The overpass/underpass would connect to CR 132 north of Hwy.
 79.

-Status: city’s consultant is developing detailed designs with anticipated construction start in spring 2020
+Status: currently in the preliminary design phase with anticipated construction start in spring 2020

 Cost: $32 million

 Funding source: city of Hutto 2018 transportation bond